lenincompres/DOM.js/README.md

 - An **element** is where the model should be created instead of _document.body_.
 - A **string** is a tag for a new element to be created.

-The following code creates and returns a main element, and does not add it to the dom.
+The following code creates and returns a main element, and adds it to the document body.

 ```javascript
 let mainElement = DOM.set(